mbagg4152/protein-flavonoid-thesis-project/README.md

 Once the averages are found, then the residuals for the average values are found using `scipy.optimize.leastsq` which results in a better approximation for the plane equation.

 ### `Equation`
+This object holds values from the equation of a plane of the form